-This information will be used for the purpose of:
+This personal information will be used by the department for the purposes of:

-- checking there are no existing Department of Education accounts with the same personal information, to ensure a unique login account is established,
+- checking there are no existing department accounts with the same personal information and to ensure a unique account can be established

-- creating or updating a NSW Department of Education account in your name,
+- creating or updating a department account in your name

-- sending you your NSW Department of Education account login credentials and account management information, and
+- sending you your department account login credentials and account management information, and

 - sending instructions to allow you to reset your password, if required.

-Your personal information may be accessed by relevant and authorised Department employees for the purposes of establishing and managing your NSW Department of Education account.
+Your personal information may be accessed by authorised department employees for the purposes of establishing and managing your department account.

-A Centre Director or Nominated Supervisor registering to be the administrator of a service on the Transition to School Digital Statement platform will be required to undertake an identity verification check as part of their Department of Education login account creation process.
+A centre director registering to be the administrator of an early childhood education and care service on the platform will be required to undertake an additional identity verification check as part of the account creation process.

-The identity verification check does not apply to early childhood teachers or educators who have been added to the Transition to School Digital Statement platform by their Centre Director, or who have had a Department of Education login account created on their behalf.
+The additional identity verification check does not apply to early childhood education teachers or educators who are added to the platform by their centre director.

 - legal name